Best Light Therapy Lamps

 The Duo Floor is my pick for a floor-based light therapy lamp due to its impressive light output and high-quality color rendering.

-There are three color temperatures to choose from with this lamp for those of you who like having that option.
+This lamp offers three color temperatures for those who like that option.

 HappyLight Duo Floor